 Event Details

 In the hilarious and heartbreaking Late Bloomer, Clem describes growing up feeling like she'd missed a key memo on human behaviour.
-She found the unspoken rules of social engagement confusing, relationships hard and the office even harder, but learning at age 36 that she has autism made everything click, as it did for Emma, who also received a later in life diagnosis.
-Her non-fiction memoir Diagnosis Normal is a candid, raw look at how childhood abuse, mental health issues and undiagnosed autism shaped her into who she is today, looking towards thriving, not just surviving.
-Having led many lives, Emma's memoir encourages us to embrace the people of the world who make it a richer, more fantastical place.
+She found the unspoken rules of social engagement confusing, relationships hard and the office even harder, but learning at age 36 that she has autism made everything click.

-With charm and wit, the two, with moderator Sana Qadar, will tackle common misconceptions - especially around women and gender-diverse people, who often struggle to be diagnosed as neurodivergent - and explore how diagnosis has helped them make sense of themselves and their pasts.
+With charm and wit, the trio, with moderator Sana Qadar (host of ABC's All in the Mind), will tackle misconceptions - especially around women and gender-diverse people, who often struggle to be diagnosed as neurodivergent - and explore how diagnosis has helped them make sense of themselves and their pasts.

 This event is part of Vivid Ideas' Human Nature series.
 Challenge the 'natural' ways of thinking, and explore the emerging new normals across sex, relationships, body politics, travel and more.